Adele’s Next Album Will Reportedly Be All About Her Split From Simon Konecki

 The outlet also claims that the “Hello” singer is “heartbroken” over her decision to divorce Konecki, but isn’t letting it affect her work.
 Adele has been notorious for channeling her relationship problems into her music through various albums like 21 in 2011 and 25 in 2015.
 The singer was reportedly rumored to be in the studio back in March after being spotted leaving a New York City studio in a black raincoat.
 The “One and Only” songstress reportedly kept a low profile as she walked out of the studio with her head down.

-Adele’s representatives Benny Tarantini and Carl Fysh announced her and Konecki’s split for a separation on Friday, April 19.
+Adele’s representatives Benny Tarantini and Carl Fysh announced her and Konecki’s separation on Friday, April 19.
 The two men reportedly said that the pair is “committed” to raising their son and making things as normal for him as possible.

 View this post on Instagram